zefrenchwan/nodz/README.md

 ## Features

-So far, almost nothing.
-But plan is:
+So far, implementing graphs core definitions.

-* gephi export
+### Next features (working on it)

+* basic stats: degree distribution, average size, etc
-* random graphs (preferential attachment, GNP and GNL)
+* random graphs (preferential attachment, GNP)
 * walkthroughs

-* graph data visualization (more to come, still digging on it)
+### Features to implement one day

+* gephi import and export
+* neo4j import and export
 * observability: observer over nodes to detect changes (node creation, deletion, or links changes.
 Even, for some nodes, changes of states)

+And, still digging, but a must-have:
+* graph data visualization

+### Features that sound like good ideas, but not sure yet

+* DSL for non technical use (create a random graph, print basic stats, etc)
+* Sort of jupyter interface to use that DSL
+* Data viz via an embedded server

 ## Implementation details